 Investment in fintech offers a way to optimize working capital metrics

-There is a strong likelihood that part of repatriated funds would be used for financial innovation.
+There is a strong likelihood that part of repatriated cash would be used for financial innovation.
 Financial technology is becoming an attractive investment according to respondents.
 An overwhelming majority (95 percent) of financial professionals surveyed agree that financial technology can improve their performance metrics.

 When asked which metrics were the most important in measuring success of their finance operations, the majority (63 percent) selected working capital position as the most important metric.
 However, just over a quarter (25 percent) of financial professionals think that EBITDA is their most critical metric, even though this metric is valued by shareholders for companies that are in a good cash position.